 The incitement of a positive crowd reaction by “kissing up” to the crowd (for example, mentioning the name of the city or complimenting a local sports team).
 Heels often follow the same principle but in reverse to get booed (see “Cheap heat” above).

-Is this a cheap way to get more readers (maybe only for a short period)?
-Absolutely, but it may add more readers than Carnival Post has ever done for me.
-I would only do this if you know you will get a relatively positive response from the “celebrity” you are mentioning, but this post then got exposed to Gail’s 24,000 followers (not bad).
+Is this a cheap way to get more readers (maybe only briefly)?
+It may add more readers than Carnival Post has ever done for me.
+I would only do this if you knew you would get a relatively positive response from the “celebrity” you mentioned, but this post then got exposed to Gail’s 24,000 followers (not bad).
 Nice pop for the day.

 Pingback: Attracting Heat : Another Writing Tactic